Tigers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and the Miami Marlins will play Spencer Torkelson and the Detroit Tigers on Saturday at LoanDepot park, at 4:10 PM ET.
+The Miami Marlins and Detroit Tigers will meet on Sunday at LoanDepot park, at 1:40 PM ET, with Luis Arraez and Spencer Torkelson among those expected to produce at the plate.

-Bookmakers list the Marlins as -160 moneyline favorites, while giving the underdog Tigers +135 moneyline odds.
-The over/under is 8 runs for this game.
+The Marlins are favored in this one, at -150, while the underdog Tigers have +125 odds to play spoiler.
+The total is 7 runs for this game (with -120 odds on the over and +100 odds on the under).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.